NelsonTooMighty/Beat.Box/README.md

 # Beat.Box
-> Our team is building a multimedia platform for music, internet radio, and podcasts so listeners everywhere can save time by streamlining their experience.
-Beat.Box will allow users to stream music, play their own downloaded music files, tune into globally-synced internet radio channels, and listen to their favorite podcasts all with the same app.
+> Our team is building a media platform for music playlists so listeners can save time by making sharing playlists a breeze.
+Beat.Box will allow users to import and export playlists to and from their favorite streaming platforms and convert their offline libraries to sharable playlists.

 > By Libin Koyikalathu, Naomi Padilla, Austin Sansing, Nelson Uzoaru, and Avery VanAusdal
 <!--   > Live demo [TBA](https://bitbucket.org/cs3398-s22-romulans/beat-box/src/). <!-- If you have the project hosted somewhere, include the link here. -->